With 2018 reaching its denouement, we felt it necessary to turn back and have a flashback of the year’s most note-worthy rebranding projects.

 8. BBC Two

 For the first time in 20 years, the terrestrial channel has experienced rebranding.
-Designed by the in-house design team of BBC (BBC Creative), BBC Two got a series of colorful televisual alternatives to a restyled logo.
+Designed by the in-house design team of BBC (BBC Creative), BBC Two got a series of colorful televisual alternatives to a restyled television and radio production service logo.

 Each identifier is produced by a different animator and demonstrates a distinctive visual representation of “two” (2).
 The masterminds behind the animated indents include Kenneth Robin, The Mill, Mainframe, FutureDeluxe, David McLeod, Conlan Normington, Helmut Breineder, Kijek/Adamski, and Ari Weinkle.